David Renton

-David Lockhart-Mure Renton, Baron Renton, (12 August 1908 – 24 May 2007) was a British politician who served for over 60 years in Parliament, 34 in the House of Commons and then 28 in the House of Lords.
+David Lockhart-Mure Renton, Baron Renton, (12 August 1908 – 24 May 2007) was a British politician who served for more than six decades in Parliament, 34 years in the House of Commons and then 28 years in the House of Lords.

 Renton was Member of Parliament for Huntingdonshire from 1945 to 1979, initially as a Liberal National and then in accordance with the party's successive mergers with the Conservatives, as a "National Liberal and Conservative", then in 1968 he was one of the final three National Liberal MPs who opted to wind up the party and become a full part of the Conservatives.
 He became a life peer in 1979, and was the oldest member of the House of Lords from 2004 until his death.

 Early life

-Renton was born in Dartford, the son of a surgeon and a nurse.
+Renton was born in Dartford, England, the son of a surgeon and a nurse.
 He was educated at Stubbington, Oundle, and University College, Oxford, of which he was made an honorary fellow in 1990.
 Going up to read medicine, he switched to law.
 He was president of the Oxford University Liberal Club.
 He played Rugby fives for the University of Oxford and also played cricket and rugby union for his college.
 He then entered the Inns of Court to study law.